- Our Farm

 We deliver shares to the Peninsula and South Bay on Wednesdays and to the Monterey Bay area (Santa Cruz county and Monterey county) on Thursdays.
 The boxes are at all the pick-up sites by 3 PM.
 On your pick-up day, you have several hours in which to stop by your pick-up site and get your share.
 You check off your name on the sign-in sheet, take your vegetables, and leave the box folded neatly at the site for us to reuse.
-If you ordered flowers, it will be indicated on the sign-in sheet.
+If you ordered flowers or add-ons like additional fruit or honey, it will be indicated on the sign-in sheet.

 We suggest you have a friend or relative pick up your share.
 What a great way to introduce the CSA concept to your friends!
 If no one can pick up your share for you, we have a relationship with a local soup kitchen (Loaves and Fishes in Watsonville) that we can donate your share to if you let us know at least 24 hours in advance.
 They are extremely appreciative of all the wonderful fresh produce they have received through member donations like this and have enthusiastic volunteers who will come pick up the produce from our cooler.
 Let us know if you need a receipt for tax purposes.
 You may also log onto your account and schedule a hold on your delivery.